← Back to Blog

 Annual Google Ads spend under $120,000 ($10,000/month)? → Use an agency

-Multiple locations or vertical practices? → In-house scales better
+Multiple locations or specialty verticals? → In-house scales better

 First time running Google Ads? → Agency is safer